Yoshihito Nishioka: 2016: Miami Open third round, Top 100

-2017: Rising star, Indian Wells fourth round, knee injury
+2017: Indian Wells fourth round, knee injury

-At the 2017 Australian Open, Nishioka earned his second win at a Grand Slam tournament when he defeated Alex Bolt.
+At the Australian Open, Nishioka earned his second win at a Grand Slam tournament when he defeated Alex Bolt.
 In the second round, he was ousted by Roberto Bautista Agut in straight sets.
 In February, he qualified for the Mexican Open by defeating Tobias Kamke and Ryan Harrison.
 He proceeded to the quarterfinals after wins against Jack Sock and Jordan Thompson.
 His victory against Sock was his first win over a top-20 opponent on the ATP Tour.
 He was then defeated by Rafael Nadal in straight sets.

-In March, Nishioka built on his momentum by entering the main draw at 2017 Indian Wells as a lucky loser.
-In the first round of the main draw, he played a rematch of his qualifying loss against Elias Ymer, this time winning in straight sets.
-In the second and third rounds he defeated Ivo Karlovic and Tomas Berdych respectively.
-He was lauded for his comeback three-set victory against Berdych after being down 1–6, 2–5.
-He was ousted in the fourth round by world No. 3 Stan Wawrinka in a tight three-set match 3–6, 6–3, 7–6(7–4), that featured multiple breaks of serve and a tiebreak in the third set; Wawrinka went on to become runner-up in the Masters tournament.
+In March, Nishioka built on his momentum by entering the main draw at Indian Wells as a lucky loser and reaching the fourth round, where he lost to world No. 3 Stan Wawrinka in three sets.
 Nishioka's promising start to the season was abruptly cut short when he ruptured the ACL of his left knee in a match against Jack Sock at the Miami Open.
 He underwent surgical reconstruction of the ACL on April 4, 2017.

 2018: Return from injury, first ATP title

 After rehabilitating his knee, Nishioka returned to the ATP tour in January 2018.
-He chose to use his protected ranking (no. 66) to receive direct entry into the 2018 Australian Open draw.
-In the first round of the 2018 Australian Open, his first major match since his injury, he defeated No. 28 seed Philipp Kohlschreiber in five sets.
+He chose to use his protected ranking (no. 66) to receive direct entry into the Australian Open draw.
+In the first round of the Australian Open, his first major match since his injury, he defeated No. 28 seed Philipp Kohlschreiber in five sets.
 At the Shenzhen Open, he won the first ATP World Tour title in his career, defeating Pierre-Hugues Herbert in the final.